Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Excel-(Office365).md

 Once you have successfully logged in to your Spira application, you need to decide what you want to use this add-in for.
 You can go back and change your mind at any time.

 * **Get data from Spira (exporting)**: This button will prompt you to pick a product and artifact to LOAD FROM Spira loaded into the spreadsheet (on the current active sheet).
 Exporting data in this way can be helpful to share with colleagues who are not using Spira.
 Please note that this will bring over 100% of the artifacts in that product so it may take some time.
+  * Optionally, after getting data, you can make changes, then update the data back in Spira, hitting the button 'Update Spira'.
+Please note that this option only allows you to update the received data, not create new artifacts.

 * **Send data to Spira (importing)**: This will button will prompt you to pick a product and artifact to SEND TO Spira from the current active sheet.
 Before you can enter data to send, the add-in creates a dynamic template for that specific product and artifact to make it easier to enter data correctly.

-* **Logout**: Close your connection with Spira and take you back to the add-in's login page
+* **Logout**: Close your connection with Spira and take you back to the add-in's login page.
+* **Advanced Mode (optional)** This mode allows you to create new comments and associate artifacts.
+Check the box 'Advanced Mode' to activate it.
+   * To associate artifacts, find the column of the artifact type you want to associate to (e.g.: "Linked Requirement") and enter the ID(s) of the artifact(s) to associate to.
+You can associate multiple artifacts at a time using a comma-separated list of IDs, e.g.: 335,336,337.
+It's possible to associate:

+    * Requirements to Requirements
+    * TestCases to Requirements
+    * TestCases to Releases
+    * TestCases to TestSets

+    Please note that you can only use this option to create associations, not to retrieve the existent ones from Spira.

+   * To create a new comment, simply enter the text under the column "New Comment".
+When you send to / update Spira, this text will be saved as a new comment in the artifact.
+It's not possible to retrieve comments from Spira, just create new ones.

 ## 3. Prepare for the data transfer